webprog25/finalproject-Steiner-David/README.txt

 - **User Authentication**
   Sign in with Google, so each user sees only their own plants.

+- **Automatic Logout on Session Expiry**
+  Automatically logs the user out with an alert when their session token expires, keeping the UI in sync with authentication state.

 - **Responsive Dashboard**
   A centered grid of plant cards (1–3 columns depending on viewport).